erasmosoares/sample-node-express/README.md

 # Usage

-Fork this repo and install the dependencies ~_npm i_~.

-Use nodemon to run the server:
+Fork this repo and use nodemon to run the server:

 > nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.